matteo-grimaldi/knative-intro-tutorial/README.md

 ### Build a Quarkus native application

-Repeat the steps compiling natively (native compilation steps are for macOs environment, on Linux it's more straight-forward, as it's possible compile for the same arch locally)
+Repeat the steps compiling natively (native compilation steps are for macOs environment, on Linux it is going to be more straight-forward, as it's possible compile for the same arch locally)

 Check that GRAALVM_HOME variable is set correctly
 ```bash